John Poston (politician)

-John Poston (born May 1958) is an American politician and member of the Minnesota House of Representatives.
-A member of the Republican Party of Minnesota, he represents District 9A in north-central Minnesota.
+John Poston (3 May 1958 – December 5, 2023) was an American politician and member of the Minnesota House of Representatives.
+A member of the Republican Party of Minnesota, he represented District 9A in north-central Minnesota.

 Early life, education, and career

 Poston was born in May 1958 in Minneapolis, Minnesota, where he was initially raised.
 He was later raised in Aitkin, Minnesota.
 He later moved to Des Moines, Iowa when his father was transferred there and graduated from high school in Earlham, Iowa.
 He attended Des Moines Area Community College.

 Poston worked for Payless Cashways while attending college, becoming an assistant manager and later manager.
 He later worked for Home Depot.
 Finally, he worked for Sally Beauty Holdings for 20 years, becoming a retail executive.
 In 2011, Poston bought Sherwood Forest, a restaurant in Lake Shore, Minnesota.

 Poston founded a Kids Against Hunger in the Brainerd Lakes area in 2012.
-He has been a volunteer for Teen Challenge and Essentia Health.
-Poston is a member of the Nisswa Chamber of Commerce board, the Region Five Economic Development Commission, the National Joint Powers Alliance, Happy Dancing Turtle, Central Lakes Rotary, the Nisswa Lions Club.
+He was a volunteer for Teen Challenge and Essentia Health.
+Poston was a member of the Nisswa Chamber of Commerce board, the Region Five Economic Development Commission, the National Joint Powers Alliance, Happy Dancing Turtle, Central Lakes Rotary, the Nisswa Lions Club.

+City Government

 Poston was a member of the Lake Shore park committee, later becoming its chair.
-He was later appointed a member of the Lake Shore City Council in 2011 and later elected mayor in 2015.
+He was appointed a member of the Lake Shore City Council in 2011 and later elected mayor in 2014.
+He was later re-appointed to the position of mayor, after his successor in the position, Krista Knudsen, was elected to his Minnesota House seat.
+He served until his resignation due to poor health a few months later.

 Minnesota House of Representatives

-Poston was elected to the Minnesota House of Representatives in 2016.
+Poston was elected to the Minnesota House of Representatives in 2016, going on to serve three terms as the Representative from District 9A.

 Poston won his first election in 2016 with 68% of the vote.
-He was re-elected in 2018 with 69.34%.
+He was re-elected in 2018 with 69.34%, and in 2020 with 74.0%.

+Poston's 2017-2018 Committee Assignments included: